-The importance of rites of passage in terms of religious identity e.g. baptism, confirmation impacted) on their actions e.g. Martin Luther King, Mother Teresa, Desmond Tutu, Wilberforce, Cavell, Oscar Romero, Toyohiko Kagawa
+The importance of rites of passage in terms of religious identity e.g. baptism, confirmation

+The life and work of a Christian individual whose faith impacts (or impacted) on their actions e.g. Martin Luther King, Mother Teresa, Desmond Tutu, Wilberforce, Cavell, Oscar Romero, Toyohiko Kagawa